gloaysa/weeklyPrompts/Part_1-Front_End/w2/schemedCalc/README.md

 2. If the wrong numbers of arguments where passed it, prompt the user for new ones, then use them on the operation that was originally called.
 3. Give your calculator a memory.
 Someone can use it by typing 'x+y, enter, +z, enter, clear'.
 Like normal calculators.
 4. Embed your calculator in an HTML file to make a GUI
+5. Create 2 schemaCalcs, one with an array for 'operations' and the other with an object for 'operations'.
+Notice how the choice of data structure changes the difficulty of the project.

 ---